Julian Beck: Career

 Beck co-directed the Living Theatre until his death.
 The group's primary influence was Antonin Artaud, who espoused the Theatre of Cruelty, which was supposed to shock the audience out of complacency.
 This took different forms.
 In one example, from Jack Gelber's The Connection (1959), a drama about drug addiction, actors playing junkies wandered the audience demanding money for a fix.

 The Living Theatre moved out of New York in 1964, after the Internal Revenue Service (IRS) shut it down when Beck failed to pay $23,000 in back taxes.
 After a sensational trial in which Beck and Malina represented themselves, they were found guilty by a jury.

 Beck's philosophy of theatre carried over into his life.
-He once said, "We insisted on experimentation that was an image for a changing society.
+He once said "We insisted on experimentation that was an image for a changing society.
 If one can experiment in theatre, one can experiment in life."
-He was indicted a dozen times on three continents for charges such as disorderly conduct, indecent exposure, possession of narcotics, and failing to participate in a civil defense drill.
+He was indicted a dozen times on three continents for charges such as disorderly conduct, indecent exposure, possession of narcotics, and failure to participate in a civil defense drill.

-Besides his theatre work, Beck published several volumes of poetry reflecting his anarchist beliefs, two non-fiction books: The Life of the Theatre and Theandric and had several film appearances, with small roles in Oedipus Rex (1967), Love and Anger (1969), The Cotton Club (1984), 9½ Weeks (1986), and his role as the main antagonist in Poltergeist II: The Other Side (1986).
-Beck also appeared in an episode of Miami Vice that was aired 13 days after his death.
+Besides his theatre work, Beck published several volumes of poetry reflecting his anarchist beliefs; two non-fiction books: The Life of the Theatre and Theandric; and made several film appearances, with small roles in Oedipus Rex (1967), Love and Anger (1969), The Cotton Club (1984), and 9½ Weeks (1986).
+He had a role as the main antagonist in Poltergeist II: The Other Side (1986), which was released posthumously.
+Beck also appeared in an episode of Miami Vice that aired 13 days after his death.

 Personal life

-Beck and Malina were life partners in an open marriage, and Beck had a long-term relationship with Ilion Troya, a male actor in the company.
-Malina and Beck shared a lover in Lester Schwartz, a bisexual shipyard worker who was the third husband of Andy Warhol acolyte Dorothy Podber.
-Beck and Malina had "two offstage children", Garrick and Isha.
+Beck and Malina had an open marriage, and Beck had a long-term relationship with Ilion Troya, a male actor in the company.
+Malina and Beck shared a lover in Lester Schwartz, a shipyard worker who was the third husband of Andy Warhol acolyte Dorothy Podber.
+Beck and Malina had two children, Garrick and Isha.

 Death

-Beck was diagnosed with stomach cancer in late 1983, and died two years later on September 14, 1985, at Mount Sinai Hospital in New York City, aged 60.
-He was survived by his wife, their two children, Garrick and Isha, and a brother.
-He was interred at Cedar Park Cemetery, in Emerson, New Jersey.
+Beck was diagnosed with stomach cancer in late 1983, and he died two years later on September 14, 1985 at Mount Sinai Hospital in New York City, aged 60.

-In 2004, 19 years after his death, Beck was posthumously inducted into the American Theater Hall of Fame.
-Judith Malina was also inducted to the Hall of Fame that same year.
+In 2004, 19 years after his death, Beck was inducted into the American Theater Hall of Fame.
+Judith Malina was inducted to the Hall of Fame the same year.